GothenburgBitFactory/tw.org/content/docs/philosophy.md

 ## Community

 Taskwarrior is greatly enhanced by the community that surrounds and supports it.
-You\'ll find help, support, extensions, and more online.
+You'll find help, support, extensions, and more online.

 Talk to us.
 Join the community, help others, help yourself, and advance the project.